Zoupeng9/zoupeng9.github.io/about.md

 After work, I love sports very much (basketball, badminton, table tennis, running and cricket).
 I'm also like puzzle games (poker, Chinese chess and mahjong).

+My mother tongue is Chinese, however, I will try to write some of my posts in English.
+But it depends.
+Due to my limited ability, mistakes are inevitable in the posts and I am not responsible for the corresponding consequences.
+If you have any suggestions about the technical content or my English skills, let me know, please.

 <h2>Skills</h2>